Lancashire and South Cumbria Health and Care Partnership

-This website provides information about the work of the partnership and gives the opportunity to get involved locally.
+This website provides information about the work of the partnership, the developments in integrated care and gives you the opportunity to get involved locally.

 Click on the map to find out more about each area

 There are five local areas, as shown on the map.
 They provide a way in which all organisations and groups involved in health and care can join up locally.